jina-ai/clip-as-service/.github/README-exec/torch.readme.md

 The introduction of the CLIP model [can be found here](https://openai.com/blog/clip/).

 - 🔀 **Automatic**: Auto-detect image and text documents depending on their content.
-- ⚡ **Efficiency**: Non-blocking duplex streaming on requests and responses.
+- ⚡ **Efficiency**: Faster CLIP model inference on CPU and GPU via leveraging the best practices.
-- 📈 **Observability**: Monitoring the serving via Prometheus and Grafana.
+- 📈 **Observability**: Monitoring the serving via Prometheus and Grafana (see [Usage Guide](https://docs.jina.ai/how-to/monitoring/#deploying-locally)).

 With advances of ONNX runtime, you can use `CLIPOnnxExecutor` (see [link](https://hub.jina.ai/executor/2a7auwg2)) instead to achieve **3x** model inference speed up.